Mexidol: Use of the drug

 Symptoms of ADHD

-Most often, a mixed version of ADHG in children begins to manifest itself already at the age of 3-4 years.
-The child is easily excited, flirting, may show impatience (trying to get what he desired as soon as possible, interrupts others).
-Due to impulsive behavior, a child can injure himself or other people.
-Often, with this form of ADHD, children cannot recognize the defeat in the game and excessively emotionally or even aggressively react.
+Most often, the mixed form of ADHD in children begins to manifest itself as early as 3-4 years of age.
+The child is easily excited, gets carried away in play, and may exhibit impatience (trying to get what they want as quickly as possible, interrupting others).
+Impulsive behavior can cause injury to themselves or others.
+Often, with this form of ADHD, children are unable to admit defeat in games and react excessively emotionally or even aggressively.

-Children with ADHD constantly have difficulty in learning.
-First of all, restlessness, the inability to concentrate on the tasks and bring their solution to the end prevent the training.
-The child suffers from forgetfulness and distraction.
-For example, he can run for some purpose during the game, but be distracted by something along the way.
+Children with ADHD consistently experience academic difficulties.
+Learning is primarily hampered by restlessness, an inability to concentrate on assigned tasks, and a failure to complete them.
+The child suffers from forgetfulness and absent-mindedness.
+For example, they may run with a specific goal in mind during a game, only to become distracted by something along the way.
 The child's attention quickly switches.
-This especially interferes with the development of reading and account skills.
-Such classes quickly bother them, and their attention goes to other things.
+This particularly interferes with learning skills such as reading and arithmetic.
+They quickly get bored with such activities, and their attention moves to other things.

 Thus, the key symptoms of ADHD are inattention or attention deficit, hyperactivity and impulsiveness [5].
 Inattention becomes noticeable when the child encounters tasks requiring a thorough study of the task, a quick reaction, perception of visual and verbal information, and concentration of attention.
 Impulsiveness is manifested in the form of hasty actions that can lead to undesirable results (for example, children who run around without looking back the carriageway).
 Hyperactivity is determined by excessive motor activity and creates problems with perseverance both during classes and during leisure hours, for example, when reading or watching films.
 ADHD does not affect the intellect of the child, but greatly complicates the educational process, interferes with being disciplined and fulfilling the requirements of the teacher.